-For men, this is especially of relevance if they care at all about maintaining optimal androgen levels and keeping their significant others satisfied in the bedroom.
+For men, you should care about maintaining optimal androgen levels and keeping your significant others satisfied in the bedroom.

 Studies show that probiotics may play a role in keeping cortisol levels at bay.
 If you know anything about testosterone production, then the very word “cortisol” should make you cringe in your boxers.

 This is not to badmouth the hormone because cortisol plays a vital function.
 It helps regulate blood sugar levels as well as protein, carb, and fat metabolism.
-However, too much stress prompts the body to produce cortisol in excess, hence its moniker the “stress hormone”.
+However, too much stress prompts the body to produce cortisol in excess, hence its moniker as the “stress hormone.”

-Okay, so you get that cortisol is bad news, but how does probiotics factor into the equation?
+Okay, so you get that cortisol is bad news, but how do probiotics factor into the equation?